masesgroup/KNet/src/documentation/articles/connectSDK.md

 The code for a connector based on KNet Connect SDK follows the same rules for both .NET and the JVM hosted runtimes.

+> [!TIP]
+> Except for some specific method signature or additional properties, the rules used in a JVM developed connectors/transformer/predicate applies to KNet Connect SDK connectors/transformer/predicate.

 ### Source connector

 A source connector shall be defined extending the following class: